igoreskin/landmarks-cli-app/spec.md

 representing a property of the Landmark class.

-The detailed view of each landmark is implemented through two instance methods of the Landmark class, #description (which provides a detailed description of the landmark selected by the user) and, if the user chooses so, #directions (which in turn displays some useful information about the landmark, such as directions, business hours, possible admission fees etc., if available).
+The detailed view of each landmark is implemented through two instance methods of the Landmark class, #description (which provides a detailed description of the landmark selected by the user) and, if the user chooses so, #directions2 (which in turn displays some useful information about the landmark, such as directions, business hours, possible admission fees etc., if available).
 The entire logic of this process is encapsulated in the #start method of the CLI class.
 The #start method then calls itself twice (if, after displaying either the description or the details of the